 Assessment for the course will be continuous and is carried throughout the different course activities.
 Each assessment task is weighted in relation to its importance in the overall assessment of the course.
 The student's results from the different assessment tasks are added up to a total course score that will then translate into the final grade for the course.

 Assessment tasks

-The course contains the following weighted assessment tasks:
+The course contains the following assessment tasks for a possible total of 100 points: